boeckmann/c64krnl/README.md

  - Basic ROM check sum at offset $1F52 = $EC
  - Kernal ROM check sum at offset $4AC = $81

-## Variations
+## Flags
+Two flags may be altered in the file `kernal/kernal.a65`:

-- Most ROMS contain "RRBY" at $FFF6-$FFF9, these are the initials of authors.
-But this is not included in the original source I based my work on.
-I included a flag FLAG_RRBY in kernal.a65 to put them in (on by default).
+ - `FLAG_RRBY`: Most ROMS contain "RRBY" at $FFF6-$FFF9.
+These are the initials of Commodore engineers.
+The initials are not included in the source I based my work on, so I patched them in again.
+Set `FLAG_RRBY=0` to disable it.
+ - `FLAG_FIX_FF7E`: The source I based my work on contains `JMP CLKHI` at $FF7D, but it is `JMP CLKLO` in the Kernal V3 ROM.
+FLAG_FIX_FF7E may be set to 1 if you want it to be `JMP CLKHI`.